Standards for Top Management

 Key characteristics

-Building on the WTO definition of standards, it is vital to delve into the key considerations that organizations must keep in mind when selecting a standard.
-Understanding some of these characteristics helps ensure that the chosen standard aligns with organizational goals and provides lasting value.
+Building on the WTO definition of standards, it is vital to delve into the key considerations organizations must consider when selecting a standard.
+Understanding these characteristics helps ensure that the chosen standard aligns with organizational goals and provides lasting value.

 Voluntary or Mandatory